Die meiste Zeit

 My post-doc time consisted in a stay at the Rutherford Appleton Laboratory near Oxford (UK), and in being a member of the Condensed Matter Theory group at Paul Scherrer Institut (Villigen, Switzerland).
 At both places I was especially interested in the static and dynamic properties of unconventional and low-dimensional magnetic systems and the investigation of related materials by neutron and x-ray scattering techniques.
 I was concerned, e.g., with low-lying excitations in alternating spin chains and ladders, or with the magnetic properties of rare-earth ions.
 In these materials quantum-mechanical many body theory manifests itself in an amazing range of experimental observations.
 Their understanding and description remains a great theoretical challenge.

 Since February 1999 I have been working for ABB.
 My career started at Corporate Research in Baden (Switzerland).
 As head of the Theoretical Physics Group I was concerned with a variety of problems from the field of physics and information technology.
 My special interest lied in new concepts of decentralised power generation and distribution.
 Later, I was concerned with molecular dynamics in DC insulation material, which led to a number of publications together with colleagues from IBM Research in Rüschlikon.
 Since November 2014 I have been heading the development of control and monitoring applications for high-voltage products.
 My contributions are particularly focussed on digitalization of various sensing and data transmission technologies.
 Since 1st July 2020, I am additionally responsible for managing research and development for Generator Circuit Breakers.
-On the same day, my employer changed its name to Hitachi ABB Power Grids.
+On the same day, my employer changed its name to Hitachi Energy.

 The following list is a selection.
 More complete information can be found on my Google Scholar page.